jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The RDAP object classes for RPKI ((#roa_object_class), (#aspa_object_class), (#x509_resource_cert_object_class)) can contain one or more of the following common members:

-* "handle" -- a string representing the registry unique identifier of an RPKI object registration
+* "handle" -- a string representing the registry-unique identifier of an RPKI object registration
 * "name" -- a string representing the identifier assigned to an RPKI object registration by the registration holder
 * "notValidBefore" -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of an X.509 resource certificate for an RPKI object